-than that of the etched reference, with a near doubling of the emitted power [Fig. 3(b)].
-This increase is due to the larger change in conductivity σ of the passivated sample (owing to its greater mobility), since the emitted THz electric field is $E{\text{THz}} \propto \partial J/\partial t = \partial (\sigma E)/\partial t$, where current density J flows at an applied field E.[11]
+The terahertz emission from large-area photoconductive switches fabricated on passivated and etched GaAs is reported in Fig. 3.
+It can be seen that the peak terahertz electric field strength from the passivated sample is larger than that of the etched reference, with a near doubling of the emitted power [Fig. 3(b)].
+This increase is due to the larger change in conductivity $\sigma$ of the passivated sample (owing to its greater mobility), since the emitted terahertz electric field is $E{\text{THz}}$ $\propto \partial J/\partial t = \partial(\sigma E)/\partial t$ , where current density J flows at an applied field E.

-The observation that electrons in SI-GaAs can have lifetimes exceeding the pulse period of high repetition rate lasers (Fig. 2) is of significance to photoconductive THz emitters and detectors.
-The residual carriers created by the preceding laser pulse will reduce the change in conductivity, and therefore also the emitted field strength.
-In addition, the lowering of the dark resistivity increases the noise background and heats the emitter, which can require water-cooling when operated at high voltages.
-[20] Similarly, the noise in photoconductive detectors of THz radiation is increased by long-lived electrons in devices fabricated on SI-GaAs, and low-temperature grown or ion-damaged layers (thinner than the absorption depth) on semi-insulating substrates.
-[21]
+The observation that electrons in SI-GaAs can have lifetimes exceeding the pulse period of high repetition rate lasers (Fig. 2) is of significance to photoconductive terahertz emitters and detectors.
+The residual carriers created by the preceding laser pulse will reduce the change in conductivity and therefore also the emitted field strength.
+In addition, the lowering of the dark resistivity increases the noise background and heats the emitter, which can require water cooling when operated at high voltages.
+Similarly, the noise in photoconductive detectors of terahertz radiation is increased by longlived electrons in devices fabricated on SI-GaAs and lowtemperature grown or ion-damaged layers (thinner than the absorption depth) on semi-insulating substrates.

-In conclusion, we have investigated the ultrafast carrier dynamics of passivated GaAs surfaces via time-resolved conductivity measurements, THz emission spectroscopy, and simulation.
-After passivation the THz electric field emitted from the GaAs surface flipped in polarity to correspond to that of photo-Dember emitters such as InSb and InAs.
-This change is indicative of the removal of the surface defects after passivation, and was reproduced by carrier dynamics simulations of terahertz emission.
-Additionally, the mean mobility of photoexcited electrons in $(NH_4)2S$ -passivated GaAs was measured by optical-pump terahertz-probe spectroscopy, and was found to be twice that of an unpassivated reference sample.
-Ensuring a high-quality surface with a low defect concentration was shown to enable improved photoconductive sources of THz radiation, as demonstrated by the observation of a power enhancement for photoconductive antenna emitters after passivation.
-This method can be used in addition to other schemes that increase the power of THz sources (such as placing a hemispherical silicon lens to collimate the emitted radiation, or putting an anti-reflection coating to enhance coupling from the emitter into free space), and has the benefit of introducing no dispersive media into the THz path.
+In conclusion, we have investigated the ultrafast carrier dynamics of passivated GaAs surfaces via time-resolved conductivity measurements, terahertz emission spectroscopy, and simulation.
+After passivation the terahertz electric field emitted from the GaAs surface flipped in polarity to correspond to that of photo-Dember emitters such as InSb and InAs.
+This change is indicative of the removal of the surface defects after passivation and was reproduced by carrier dynamics simulations of terahertz emission.
+Additionally, the mean mobility of photoexcited electrons in $(NH_4)2$ S-passivated GaAs was measured by optical-pump terahertz-probe spectroscopy and was found to be twice that of an unpassivated reference sample.
+Ensuring a high-quality surface with a low defect concentration was shown to enable improved photoconductive sources of terahertz radiation, as demonstrated by the observation of a power enhancement for photoconductive antenna emitters after passivation.
+This method can be used in addition to other schemes that increase the power of terahertz sources (such as placing a hemispherical silicon lens to collimate the emitted radiation, or using an anti-reflection coating to enhance coupling from the emitter into free space) and has the benefit of introducing no dispersive media into the terahertz path.

-The authors would like to acknowledge support from the EPSRC (UK), the Royal Society (UK) and the ARC (Australia) for this work.
+The authors would like to acknowledge support from the EPSRC (UK), the Royal Society (UK), and the ARC (Australia) for this work.